 Arrangements were in place for residents to feedback and contribute to the organisation of the service.
-Residents told the inspector that the person in charge was always available to them and was always responsive to their needs and requests.
-In addition to this informal feedback, there were regular residents' meetings and an annual satisfaction questionnaire for residents and families.
-The inspector observed that residents were supported to have companionship.
-There were no restrictions to visiting hours in the centre, and friends and relatives were seen to come and go during the day.
-There was a visitor's book where visits were logged, which would assist in ensuring their safety in the event of an emergency.
-Residents had access to advocacy services, and information posters were displayed around the reception area in the centre.
+Residents told the inspector that the person in charge and clinical nurse manager were always available to them and were responsive to their needs and requests.
+In addition to this informal feedback, there were regular residents' meetings and an annual satisfaction questionnaire for residents.
+Residents whom the inspector spoke with said that their family and friends could attend the centre any time.
+Visitors told the inspector that the centre always communicated with them about changes to care and any concerns they had.
+Residents were supported to access the SAGE advocacy and the national advocacy agency if required or requested.
+The inspector was informed that an independent person was commencing in a volunteer capacity the week following inspection to meet residents and advocate on their behalf.
+Bed rail information leaflets were available for residents on the notice board in the Clancy room.